 7. Reef-Safe Sunscreen

 Did you guys know that so many of the sunscreens we use are harmful to sea creatures and coral reefs?
 When we swim, sunscreen that contains toxic ingredients washes off our bodies and contributes to coral bleaching.
-Coral bleaching is when corals expel the algae that’s living on them, causing them to turn completely white and leaving them more susceptible to death and stress.
+Coral bleaching is when corals expel the algae living on them, causing them to turn completely white, which leaves them more susceptible to death and stress.
 (Yes, corals are live creatures!)

 If you want to do more to help endangered coral reefs, consider adopting a coral through Coral Gardeners!
 You can read my post about it here.